Q. WHEN SHOULD I CONSIDER BUYING NEW WASHERS AND DRYERS?

 Q. MOST WASHERS LOOK ALIKE.
 WHICH BRAND SHOULD I BUY?

 Reputation and efficiency should be your guides in choosing washers for your Laundromat.
 It's best to look for equipment that combines the latest energy efficiency with an attractive appearance.
-You should consider the new Super High Spin washers sold as a complete line only by ADC, ContiG and Wascomat.
+You should consider the new Super High Spin washers sold as a complete line only by ADC, Continental Girbau and Wascomat.
 Speed Queen and Huebsch are popular names in Southern California (both built by Alliance Laundry) but do not have a complete line of Super High Spin washers.
-Here is a ranking in order of quality features for maximum profit and energy savings: ADC, ContiG, Wascomat, Maytag, Speed Queen-Huebsch, Dexter, Ipso, Milnor, General Electric and Whirlpool.
+Here is a ranking in order of quality features for maximum profit and energy savings: ADC, Continental, Dexter, Wascomat, Maytag, Speed Queen-Huebsch and Whirlpool.

 Q. WHAT KIND OF DRYERS SHOULD I BUY?

 Some Laundromats lack drying capacity; there are not enough dryers resulting customer delays at the dryers.
 The stack dryer (one tumbler stacked on another) allows you to double your drying capacity in the space occupied by a single dryer.
 Energy efficiency, history of repairs, and parts availability in Southern California should be considered.
-ContiG, Speed Queen, Huebsch and Ipso are all the same dryer manufactured by Alliance Laundry.
+Continental Girbau, Speed Queen, and Huebsch are nearly the same dryer manufactured by Alliance Laundry.
 American, Milnor and Maytag are manufactured by ADC.
 Wascomat imports a dryer and Dexter makes its own (also made both Maytag and Continental in the past.)
 Reversing dryers with moisture awareness are the latest addition to the energy saving designs of experienced professionals.

 Q. WHAT ABOUT THE WARRANTY ON THE EQUIPMENT?